artpar/rclone/docs/content/commands/rclone_dedupe.md

-By default `dedup` interactively finds duplicate files and offers to delete all but one or rename them to be different.
+By default `dedupe` interactively finds duplicate files and offers to delete all but one or rename them to be different.
 Only useful with Google Drive which can have duplicate file names.

+In the first pass it will merge directories with the same name.
+It will do this iteratively until all the identical directories have been merged.

 The `dedupe` command will delete all but one of any identical (same md5sum) files it finds without confirmation.
 This means that for most